123rishujha/bloggy/README.md

 # bloggy
-## Our website is a dynamic blogging platform that allows users to read, create, and edit blogs.
+## Dynamic blogging platform that allows users to read, create, and edit blogs.
 It features real-time chat functionality for engaging with other users.
 Join us today and unleash your creativity in the world of blogging.

 ### How to Start the Website
 ### clone this repo